Interstate 74 in North Carolina: Winston-Salem Northern Beltway

 Since then, funding has been allocated to complete the remaining sections of NC 74 between US 52 and the current I-74 (formerly cosigned with US 311), starting with the segment between US 311 and US 158, known as Project U-2579C, in October 2017.
 Construction on this segment began in 2018; this section has since opened to traffic effective December 23, 2020.

 That same year, a contract for the segment between NC 66 and US 311, Projects U-2579D, U-2579E, and U-2579F, was awarded.
 Actual construction began April 2019 and opened to traffic on November 7, 2022.
-Next, construction on the segments between I-74 and US 421/Salem Parkway, Projects U-2579AA and U-2579AB, are scheduled to begin in 2020 and will open in 2024.
-Construction on the interchange with US 52, which began in 2019, is scheduled to be completed in mid-2023.
+Next, construction on the segments between I-74 and US 421/Salem Parkway, Projects U-2579AA and U-2579AB, was scheduled to begin in 2020 and completed in 2024.
+However, the projects were postponed due to the cash crunch caused by the COVID-19 pandemic.
+The final contract was awarded on January 22, 2022, with construction beginning later that year.
+Its completion is now scheduled for 2026.
+Construction on the interchange with US 52, which began in 2019, was scheduled to be completed in mid-2023, but was since been postponed again to around Thanksgiving 2023.
+The southbound exit and northbound entrance from US 52 was opened to traffic on November 18, 2023; the rest of the interchange remains under construction.
+As of December 2024, all movements between NC 74, US 52, and NC 65 are open to traffic.

-Rockingham bypass

-A western bypass of Rockingham is planned, beginning at the partially-built trumpet interchange with US 220 where I-73 and I-74 currently end and running southwest to the trumpet interchange between US 74 and US 74 Bus., which will be reconfigured to accommodate the new bypass.
-Construction was initially scheduled for 2026 but was rescheduled for late 2019 and is planned to last three years, costing $146.1 million.
-Upon completion of the bypass, I-74 will be designated along its length and along US 74 around Rockingham and Hamlet, terminating east of Hamlet at US 74 Bus.
-The bypass will also carry I-73, which will terminate at the interchange with US 74 west of Rockingham until the section of I-73 extending into South Carolina is completed.
+As of September 2025, the section between US 421 (Salem Parkway) near Kernersville and the current portion of I-74 near Union Cross is under construction.

+Lumberton to the South Carolina state line

+NCDOT conducted a feasibility study in the early 2000s to determine how to extend I-74 from Whiteville to the South Carolina state line.
+The routing of the study took I-74 eastward along US 74 until it reached Bolton, where it would turn southward west of the town on a new alignment parallel to NC 211.
+It would then turn southwestward at Supply and travel along the US 17 corridor before reaching the South Carolina state line.
+The study, which was completed in 2005, recommended building a four-lane freeway with interchanges and service roads along this corridor.
+Since that time, several smaller projects have been completed, including several at-grade intersections being upgraded to interchanges.
+More recently, SCDOT and NCDOT have begun coordinating a study to extend the SC 31 (Carolina Bays Parkway) to US 17.